xyznlp/xyznlp.github/_pages/about.md

   - /about.html
 ---

-I am a researcher at DXM AI Lab.
+I am a senior researcher at DXM AI Lab.
 Previously, I obtained my master’s degree from Beijing Normal University.
 I was also an intern at Microsoft Research Asia, Microsoft Xiaoice, Tencent Wechat and 360 Search.
 I am broadly interested in **Natural Language Processing** (Question Answering, Machine Reading Comprehension, Semantic Parsing, Generation), **Recommendation System** (Sequential Recommendation, User Modeling), **Information Retrieval** and **Multi-Modal** (Vision & Language), etc. \[E-mail: xyz (-at~) mail.bnu.edu.cn\]

 News
 ======
-- February 2021: Our team "Xuanyu Zhang - AI-Lab, DXM" won the championship at the leaderboard of MS MARCO Document Ranking.
+- February 2021: Our team "Xuanyu Zhang - AI-Lab, DXM" won the championship at the leaderboard of **MS MARCO Document Ranking**.
 The model "DML" achieves 0.416 MRR on the eval set, which has been greatly improved compared with the previous model. [\[Tweet from MS MARCO\]](https://twitter.com/MSMarcoAI/status/1359965315875155976)
-- February 2021: One paper on recommendation got accepted to WWW'21 companion.
+- February 2021: One paper on recommendation got accepted to **WWW'21 companion**.
-- July 2021: One paper on multi-modal got accepted to ACM MM'21.
+- July 2021: One paper on multi-modal got accepted to **ACM MM'21**.
-- August 2021: One paper on ranking got accepted to CIKM'21.
+- August 2021: One paper on ranking got accepted to **CIKM'21**.
-- December 2021: We won the championship at the classification leaderboard of CLUE (Chinese Language Understanding Evaluation Benchmark).
+- December 2021: We won the championship at the classification leaderboard of **CLUE** (Chinese Language Understanding Evaluation Benchmark).
 <!-- - January 2021: I served as a reviewer for ACL'21. -->
 <!-- <font color="red"> </font> -->